 First off we’d recommend turning off any features you don’t need.
 Bluetooth, WiFi, NFC, location services for GPS and Google Maps, or even push notifications from Facebook.
 However, those only add a small bit of extra battery.

 Go to Settings > Display and turn off the Always On Feature we mentioned above, turn down screen brightness, or check for rogue apps draining the battery faster than they should.
 This happens on occasion.
 Head to settings > battery > and check to see what’s using the most battery life.
-Typically it’s the display, or the Android OS (Google Services) but if there’s an app at the top of the list, delete and uninstall it.
+Typically it’s the display, or the Android OS (Google Services).
+If there’s an app at the top of the list, delete and uninstall it.
 Often times reinstalling the app will fix this, or keep it uninstalled if the problems persists.

 Another option is to use the battery saver mode in battery settings, or Smart Settings has an option to automatic all the settings and options for optimal battery life throughout the day.
 Don’t forget to swap out the battery with a full one using the replaceable battery, if needed.
 That’s what it’s there for.

 This was just a general roundup of some of the complaints we’ve seen or heard the most, but everyone is different.
 Some may have other problems, bigger issues, or different things not working right.
 While this is something many don’t want to do, typically a factory data reset will fix almost any problem with a smartphone.
 It’s a good last resort.